DenisGorbachev/scenarios/README.md

 ## Stories

-Storytailor is developed using Storytailor itself ("bootstrapped", just like programming language compilers).
+Storytailor is developed using Storytailor itself (just like compilers of certain programming languages).
 Below are the stories that describe ideal Storytailor behavior.

 ### Designer writes a story